GitMirroring/gnuboot/site/docs/install/index.md

 on [the Git page](../../git.md), and download the `bucts` software using the notes on that very same page.

-You can replace Lenovo BIOS with Libreboot, using flashrom running on the host CPU.
+You can replace Lenovo BIOS with GNU Boot, using flashrom running on the host CPU.
 However, there are some considerations.

 Firstly, make sure that the yellow CMOS battery is installed, and functioning